-Number of isolate =3
+Number of isolates =3

-Salmonella specie isolated from gut of Periplaneta americana (cockroaches) was 50% resistance to tetracycline, gentamicin and cefotaxime as arranged in Table 12.
+Salmonella species isolated from gut of P. americana was 50% resistance to tetracycline, gentamicin and cefotaxime as arranged in Table 12.

 Table 12: Antibiotics resistance profile of Salmonella specie isolated from Gut of Periplaneta americana (cockroaches)